 Pet Food & Supply Resources

 Many local food pantries carry food for pets in addition to food for people!
-If you need help feeding your pets, contact the Pet Food Task Force (PFTF).
-PFTF has partnered with more than 130 human food pantries and over 130 retailers to secure and distribute pet food.
+If you need help feeding your pets, contact PAWsitive Pantry.
+PAWsitive Pantry has partnered with more than 130 human food pantries and over 130 retailers to secure and distribute pet food.